ducanhnguyen/siamese_network/README.md

 In total, the training set has 100k triples.
 The test set has 50k triples.
 The training set and test set are balanced.

+The source code of this step is provided in dataset_generation.py.
+Set the path of TRAINING_SET, TEST_SET correctly.
+The path of the training set and the test set are represented by MYTRAINING, MYTEST, respectively.

 + Step 2: Train on 70k triples.
 Evaluate the remaining 30k triples.
 There are 40 epochs.
 Of course, the number of epochs could be larger.
 However, because I am a lazy person, I chose this epoch based on my intuition.

 + Step 3: Choose the model achieving the highest accuracy on the validation set.